Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat step 5 approximately 3 times to check for appropriate overall good UX.

 #### Document Result(s):
-1. Document any recipe name that's ingredients and steps would not cross out properly.
+1. Document any recipe's name whos ingredients and steps would not cross out properly.
 1. Document the recipe name and choice of path that have any broken links.
 1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
 1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.